-SUMMERSIDE, P.E.I. - The battle for mayor is on.
+SUMMERSIDE, P.E.I. - The battle for mayor is on in Summerside.

 Those vying to lead Summerside will have a chance to debate the issues in front of voters at an upcoming mayoral debate sponsored by the Journal Pioneer, Harbourfront Theatre, Greater Summerside Chamber of Commerce and Downtown Summerside Inc.

-On Oct.
-22, mayoral candidates – who to date include former longtime mayor Basil Stewart and current city councillor Brent Gallant – will take the podiums in public contest answering questions about current issues and topics impacting the city.
-Other potential candidates have until Oct.
-19 to enter the race.
+On Monday, Oct.
+22, mayoral candidates – who include former mayor Basil Stewart, current city councillor Brent Gallant and businesswoman Nancy Beth Guptill – will take the podiums in public contest answering questions about current issues and topics impacting the city.

 “Debates are a great forum, especially at the municipal government level,” said Brad Works, managing editor of the Journal Pioneer.
 “The issues that will be contested here are arguably the ones that are closest to the residents.
 This is the meat and potatoes of grassroots politics.